mtlynch/mtlynch.io/content/notes/picoshare-perf/index.md

 {{<img src="debug-pprof.png" alt="Debug interface at http://ps:4001/debug/pprof" maxWidth="700px">}}

 I was surprised at how easy this was to add.
 There's a lot of interesting debugging information in this web interface, but the one that I used was `heap`.
-To use it, run this command from the command-line:
+To use it, run this command from the command line:

 ```bash
 go tool pprof \